News Release: 31st annual Eiteljorg Indian Market & Festival returns to museum June 24-25

 “Since its inception in 1993, the annual Eiteljorg Museum Indian Market and Festival has grown in stature to become one of the top Native American art markets in the country, as well as a must-do event on the downtown Indianapolis summer calendar.
 Artists, performers and thousands of market-goers and art buyers have come together at the Eiteljorg to celebrate Native arts and cultures,” said Alisa Nordholt-Dean, vice president for public programs and Beeler family director of education at the Eiteljorg.

-To show and sell art at Indian Market and Festival, artists must be enrolled members of a federally or state-recognized tribe.
+Indian Market and Festival is presented by the Indiana Corn Marketing Council and the Indiana Soybean Alliance.
+To show and sell art at Indian Market and Festival, artists must be enrolled members of a federally or state-recognized tribe and present their art to a panel of selectors.
 Many of the participating artists also enter their artwork for judging as part of the weekend’s juried art competition, which includes awards and cash prizes across various categories.
 Artists’ booths will be inside the museum and outdoors on the Eiteljorg grounds.

 Market-goers also can experience the completely reimagined Native American Galleries featuring the exhibition Expressions of Life: Native Art in North America, which opened in June 2022.
 The new galleries showcase Native art in a multi-sensory space creating a contextual experience – organized around the themes of relation, continuation and innovation – that demonstrates a continuum of Native art told through the voices of Native peoples.

 Eager art-buyers who want to get an early start on shopping can register for the Market Morning Breakfast taking place at 8 a.m.
 Saturday, June 24, at the museum; it includes early access to the artists’ booths, and a breakfast catered by Kahn’s Catering.
-For reservations ($50 for members, $60 for non-members), contact Jennifer Hiatt at firstname.lastname@example.org or 317.275.1360. .
+For reservations ($50 for members, $60 for non-members), visit https://eiteljorg.org/market-morning-breakfast-invitation-only/.

-There will be a variety of delicious food truck options at Indian Market and Festival, including fry bread.
-Visitors of all ages will enjoy a wide range of cultural performances, including music, dance and storytelling, as well as family art-making activities.
+There will be a variety of delicious food truck options at Indian Market and Festival, including popular fry bread and Navajo tacos.
+Visitors of all ages will enjoy a wide range of musical performances, dance and storytelling, as well as family art-making activities.
 Performers are scheduled on the Indian Market outdoor stage under The Sails both days, June 24-25, and are included with admission.
 Performance groups are:

 - Yellow Bird Dancers of Phoenix, Arizona, a professional family dance company performing songs, dances and stories, and led by Ken Duncan (San Carlos Apache Tribe)